SubashiniMohanRao/EmbryoQualityPrediction/README.md

-# Embryo Quality Prediction System
+# Embryo Quality Prediction System v1.2.0

+*Last Updated: May 4, 2025*

+## Executive Summary
+A state-of-the-art deep learning system for embryo quality assessment in IVF procedures, achieving over 92% accuracy with advanced CNN architectures and providing comprehensive explainable AI visualizations to support clinical decision-making.

 ## Project Overview
 This project implements a comprehensive deep learning system for embryo quality assessment in IVF procedures.
 The system processes embryo microscopy images, applies advanced preprocessing techniques, and employs state-of-the-art convolutional neural networks to classify embryos into different quality grades with high accuracy.
 It features a complete pipeline from data preparation to model deployment, including an interactive evaluation dashboard and explainable AI capabilities.